 I’m a Millenial…minus the skinny jeans.

 I get what it means for church to be “relevant”.
-I understand the lingo; I’ve read the leadership books; I know guys who preach in jeans and I’m ok with it.
-I may not necessarily be a suckerfish for everything Millenial churches are doing, but I also don’t resent change, unique ideas, or running ministry outside the traditional box.
-Many of the things we do in our church now are very different from what we were doing 20 years ago, and yet there are also many things we’re still doing that we need to ditch.
+I understand the lingo; I’ve read the leadership books; I’m friends with guys who preach in jeans.
+I may not necessarily be a suckerfish for everything Millenial churches go after, but I also don’t resent change, unique ideas, or running ministry outside the traditional box.
+Many of the things we do in our church now are very different from what we were doing 20 years ago.
 Part of that has to do with the crowd.
 Part of that has to do with leadership.
 And part of that has to do with stewardship.
-Take your pick, but times are always changing, and with our theology still firmly intact, we’ve changed a few things for the better.
+Take your pick, but times are always changing, and with our theology still intact, we’ve managed to change a few things for the better.

-I was reading a post by Thom Rainer the other day called 20 Relics of Church Past in which he objectively pointed out twenty aspects of church and ministry that Millennials have set aside.
+I was reading a post by Thom Rainer the other day called 20 Relics of Church Past in which he pointed out twenty aspects of church and ministry that Millennials have done away with.
 Several of them I nodded in agreement with, some I chuckled at, and a few of them I wondered whether they really should be jettisoned after all.
-Overall, it brought back memories of churches I grew up in, served in, or attended over my lifetime.
-My how things have changed…and I’m only 38.
+It brought back memories of churches I grew up in, served in, or attended over my lifetime.
+My how things have changed…and I’m only 39.
 What would our grandparents think!

-I’ve thought about this again and again over the last several years as I’ve worked to maintain our church’s interest in an outreach program I started about 4 years ago.
-We call ours “Saturation Saturday”, and we essentially canvass local neighborhoods with tracts, church invitation cards, and flyers for kids programs.
-In fact, we just finished up an outing a few minutes ago in which we hung 250 door hangers in a local mobile home park.
-I’ll tell people tomorrow in church that “250 homes were prompted to think about Jesus” because of our efforts.
+I’ve thought about this again and again over the last several years as we’ve worked to maintain our church’s interest in an outreach program I started about 4 years ago.
+We call ours “Saturation Saturday”, and we essentially get out into local neighborhoods with tracts, church invitation cards, and flyers for kids programs.
+In fact, we just finished up an outing a few minutes ago in which we hung 250 door hangers in a local neighborhood.
+We’ll tell people tomorrow in church that “250 homes were prompted to think about Jesus” because of our efforts.
 To me, it’s a pretty good feeling to have been part of it with my kids in tow.

-I mentioned that our outreach program has met with some resistance.
-I’ve met this in two ways: 1) It’s not well-attended, and 2) It’s belittled by those who never come or by those who used to come but quit.
+I mentioned that our outreach has met with some resistance.
+I’ve met this in two ways: 1) It’s not all that well-attended, and 2) It’s minimized by those who don’t come or by those who used to come.
 I see a few general reasons for these issues:

 - Visitation, bus ministry, and door-to-door outreach are outdated.
 We don’t want to be seen as “corny”, and besides, people don’t want to be bothered in their homes these days.
-Perhaps we are actually doing more harm to the perceptions about our church than good.
+Some say we are actually harming the world’s perception of the church.

 - The Great Commission is still alive and well.
 Now, this does not mean that we have to do things the way we always have, and I’m wide open to other ideas for evangelism.
-However, it’s very likely that those who are not willing to take the greatest calling to task through a church program are probably not developing an alternative, better program on the side.
+However, it’s unlikely that those who are uninterested in taking on the greatest calling through the local church are actively developing a better program on their own.

-A church-sponsored outreach program gives members and their families an opportunity for obedience.
+A church-sponsored outreach program gives us an opportunity for obedience.

 In parenting, we say “make it easy for your kids to obey”.
 I think helping Christians obey is a big piece of the outreach argument, and I’ll also add that when my kids are involved, they too are obeying God.

-- When skeptics suggest, “It’s not working”, I think we should ask, “How do you know?”
-The results of spreading the seed may not necessarily be seen by us…ever!
-But what is our usual standard: Right now!
+- When we begin to think “It’s not working”, I think we should ask, “How do we know?”
+The results of spreading the seed may not necessarily be seen by us…ever.
+But what is our usual standard: Right now.
 What is God’s standard: All of eternity… The gospel message is timeless.
 It never had a beginning and it will never end.
-I’m barely just a vapor on God’s timeline so who am I to demand or expect instant results?
-I’d also like to add that the Great Commission does not tell us to count plants, it tells us to cast the seed.
+We are barely just a vapor on God’s timeline so who we to demand or expect instant results?
+The Great Commission does not tell us to count plants, it tells us to cast the seed.

 Don’t get sidetracked looking for results that you have no control over.
 Spread His gospel but leave the results to Him.

-Outreach forces us beyond the boundaries of self and awakens our thoughts to the needs of others.
-Especially so when it comes to their spiritual future.
+Outreach forces us beyond the boundaries of self and awakens our thoughts to the spiritual needs of others.

 When we’re concerned with how we look, how we’re perceived, or what people will think, whose pleasure are we prioritizing?

-We don’t want to be so weird that people are turned off, but think about it: We’re worried about turning off folks who are already turned off!
 It’s the Spirit of God Who pierces the heart, not the coolness of man.
-It’s God’s Spirit who convinces of sin, righteousness, and judgment, not the perception of with-it-ness.
+It’s God’s Spirit who convinces of sin, righteousness, and justice, not the perception of with-it-ness.
 If we attempt to win people through the power of people, we are only winning them to a shadow of the power that can change them.
 We do more harm than good when we draw people to ourselves through our relevance rather than to the Savior through His righteousness.
-Our job is not to convince the lost that we’re relevant but to give the Spirit an opportunity for them to see that God can transform their life.
-Is this a high priority of your church?
-Be careful how quickly you answer.
+Our job is not to convince the lost that we’re relevant but to give the Spirit an opportunity for them to see that God can transform lives.

-So there you have it: A Millennial’s meager defense of an old-school program that God can still use to change lives.
-I’m a Millenial who still believes that the field is white unto harvest, regardless of the generation to which one belongs.
+So there you have it: A Millennial’s little defense of an old-school method that God can still use to change lives.
+The field is white unto harvest, regardless of the generation to which one belongs.